Table of Contents

 For example, in my previous company, we used AI/ML to build a model that extracted product data from e-commerce websites, making the process much faster and more accurate.

-This technology will be a game-changer in web scraping, as it will help automate the process and make it more efficient.
+This technology will be a game-changer in web scraping job market, as it will help turn the process to automated fashion and make it more efficient.

 AI promises to reduce scraping time, improve accuracy with a good fault tolerance, and make the process easier.
 It would be interesting to see how much of this actually becomes a reality.